 Amounts recorded as budgetary amounts in the Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual (Budgetary Basis) - General Fund (Schedule 1) are reported on the basis budgeted by the Town.
 Those amounts differ from those reported in conformity with accounting principles generally accepted in the United States of America in the Statement of Revenues, Expenditures and Changes in Fund Balances - Governmental Funds (Exhibit D).
 Property tax budgetary revenues are recognized when levied rather than when susceptible to accrual.
-Budgetary revenues and other financing sources and expenditures and other financing uses were adjusted for encumbrances, non-budgetary revenues and budgetary transfers out as follows:
+Budgetary revenues and other financing sources and expenditures and other financing uses were adjusted for encumbrances, non-budgetary revenues and expenditures, non-budgetary transfers in and budgetary transfers out as follows: